victorciao/roundup/README.md

 ### API Access Token

-The API access token is checked into Github so the app can be run by the interviewers out of the box on Github pages.
-In the ideal world, secrets should not be checked into source, and should, instead, be stored in a `.env` file, or, even better, in a secrets service and fetched with a key.
+The API access token is stored as an environment variable in `.env` and accessed via `process.env`, which isn't the most secure way of handling secrets.
+In the ideal world, I'd store it in a secrets service and fetched it with a key.

 ### Retrying Network Requests